| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 organization that is bound together by no substantive common beliefs

+hardly has much of a future.
 The governing body of our church has repeatedly affirmed that

 United Methodism is bound together by some common beliefs.
 Among them